 Tenderers must provide method statements in response to the questions below, to describe how they will meet the requirements of the Contract.
 There are 6 method statements in total.

-For each method statement, there is a maximum word limit of approximately 750 words.
+For each method statement, there is a maximum word limit.
 Please adjust as necessary the size of the ‘response’ box in order to accommodate your response.

-Tenderers are referred to Section 3 of the Invitation to Tender and reminded that evaluation of their method statements will account for 80% of their total tender score.
-Method statements 1 and 2 will carry double the weighting of the others.
+Tenderers are referred to Section 3 of the Invitation to Tender and reminded that evaluation of their method statements will account for 70% of their total tender score.